-For a long time, Manhattan was the most popular destination in New York City (check out how to get to Manhattan here).
-Brooklyn has however become increasingly popular as a destination for tourists.
+Brooklyn has become one of the most popular neighbourhoods in Manhattan as well as a popular as a destination for tourists – and with good reason!
 This is our guide on how to transfer from the Newark airport (EWR) to Brooklyn in NYC.
-You will find instructions in regards to the following topics:
+For other airport transfers (e.g. EWR – Manhattan click here).
+You will find instructions in regards to the following topics below:

 There are several options available to transfer from the Newark Liberty International Airport to Brooklyn.
 Since Brooklyn is well connected to Manhattan, all of these transfer options will take you through the city.
 From there – if you have opted for public transportation – you can take the subway to Brooklyn.
 We have described your options below in more detail.